carlsverre/react-outlet/README.md

 Outlet.new_outlet_id()
     Generate and return a new outlet id.
 Should be passed into Outlet and Plug components as the outletId prop.

+Outlet.reset()
+    Reset the Outlet's registry.
+This was added for server-side React usage.

 Components: